moka-guys/100K_exit_questionnaire/README.md

 cd GelReportModels
 pip install .
 ```
+It also uses https://github.com/NHS-NGS/JellyPy/blob/master/pyCIPAPI/auth.py to programmatically provide authentication when connecting to the CIP API.

 This script reads in a json file named ????? listing valid reporter names which it uses to validate inputs.

 This script requires a json file with the API key, ????